RGB Spectrum Receives Rave Reviews at ISE for its New IP Video Wall Processor and 4K KVM Multiviewer

 The Zio W4000 provides many more sought-after video wall processor capabilities, including image rotation, display of web-based content, IP control of exterior devices using industry-standard Python scripting, and LDAP user authentication.

 The Zio W4000 video wall processor is ideal for a range of applications including mission-critical operations, command centers, boardrooms, lobby displays, and digital signage.

-The Zio W4000 can function both as a stand-alone video wall processor and an integral part of the Zio AV-over-IP platform.
+The Zio W4000 can function both as a stand-alone video wall processor and an integral part of the Zio Video-over-IP platform.
 Zio networked video solutions encompass LANs using standard, cost-efficient 1Gb Ethernet and WANs (including mobile networks).
-The Zio platform offers an enterprise level AV-over-IP solution for both signal distribution and display, connecting global offices, campuses, and remote personnel.
+The Zio platform offers an enterprise level Video-over-IP solution for both signal distribution and display, connecting global offices, campuses, and remote personnel.

 RGB Spectrum also featured its new QuadView® UHDx KVM which combines a high-performance 4Kp60 multi-image video processor with remote keyboard/mouse control.
 The unit displays and controls up to four sources at a time on a single 4Kp60 monitor.

 QuadView UHDx KVM's KlickSimple™ navigation greatly simplifies operator interaction by providing seamless switching of control.
 An operator simply drags the mouse to a window to take control of the source displayed.

 QuadView UHDx KVM displays up to four sources simultaneously on a single screen at up to 4Kp60 resolution with seamless control using a single keyboard/mouse.